WolframResearch/WAS-Kubernetes/Documentation/API/EndpointManager.md

 ### GET

-This retrieves information about the endpoint manager providing an API to confirm that the endpoint manager is running.
+Use this to retrieve information about the endpoint manager.
+The API may be used to confirm that the endpoint manager is running.

 * Request